 After graduation, Brett moved to New York City to work as a comedy writer for United Stations Radio Networks while performing nightly at top venues like Dangerfield's, New York Comedy Club, Carolines On Broadway and Gotham Comedy Club.

-Brett has since gained many performing credits, including the SLO Comedy Festival, the Connecticut Comedy Festival, Mayor of Kingstown (Paramount+) and Whitney Houston: I Wanna Dance with Somebody (Sony/TriStar).
+Brett has since gained many performing credits, including the SLO Comedy Festival, the Connecticut Comedy Festival, Jimmy Kimmel Live!
+(ABC) Mayor of Kingstown (Paramount+) and Whitney Houston: I Wanna Dance with Somebody (Sony/TriStar).

-A proud member of SAG-AFTRA, Brett now lives in Santa Clarita as a new dad and practices sign language with his wife who is Deaf.
-He is a big fan of both Star Wars and Star Trek and doesn't believe one has to choose.
+A proud member of SAG-AFTRA and Actors' Equity Association, Brett is a dad and practices sign language with his wife who is Deaf.
+Come see a show!